Stories of Technology, Innovation, & Entrepreneurship in the Southeast

 AI fluency is quickly becoming the new baseline skill that will separate competitive regions from those left behind.

 For Tennessee, the stakes are high.
 Artificial intelligence is reshaping every sector of the economy, from education to manufacturing.
 Moreover, it is impacting virtually every industry in between.
 The states that move quickly to build talent pipelines and modernize infrastructure will benefit.
-Furthermore, those that create responsible deployment strategies will be the ones that win jobs, investment, and long-term prosperity.
+Furthermore, those who create responsible deployment strategies will be the ones who win jobs, investment, and long-term prosperity.

 That sense of urgency is the driving force behind the inaugural AI Tennessee Summit later this month in Nashville.
 It is a new statewide gathering.
 The event will convene senior federal and state officials, university leaders, and top industry executives.
 Additionally, they will explore how Tennessee is translating national AI priorities into concrete action.